rduke199/PolyRot/README.md

 # ![](media/PolyRot_logo.png)
 This repo contains various tools for manipulating and rotating polymers.
 The tools fall into three
-categories:
+modules:
 * `chain_dimensions`: a tools for analytically estimating chain dimensions using the dihedral potential energy surfaces. (adapted from https://doi.org/10.1021/ma500923r)
-* `central_dihedral`: tools for finding and rotating the central dihedral angle of a polymer
+* `pes_classification`: tools for finding and rotating the central dihedral angle of a polymer
-* `polymer_data`: a module for calculating polymer properties from a collection of master `json` files
+* `polymer_data`: a module estimating a potential energy surface (PES) from a SMILES string using the trained classification models

 # Installation
 This module can be installed with `pip install` by running the following code: